 The project group (PG) is responsible for pitching the idea to the Technical Committee (TC).

 Consider which of the FORCE network groups to involve, and keep in mind the added value of multidisciplinary projects.

-Before you start planning in detail, please have a browse through the rejected project proposals listed on the website, to make sure your project fits the profile of the successful ones!
-Also, please take a look at the FORCE Year Wheel for optimal timing for a project proposal in order to generate funds for the next year.
+Please take a look at the FORCE Year Wheel for optimal timing for a project proposal in order to generate funds for the next year.